intervene-EU-H2020/prspipe/README.md

 #### Containers (Docker/Singularity)

-Alternatively, we have provided [Singularity](https://sylabs.io/) and [Docker](https://www.docker.com/) container [definitions](https://github.com/intervene-EU-H2020/prspipe/tree/main/containers).
+We have provided [Singularity](https://sylabs.io/) and [Docker](https://www.docker.com/) container [definitions](https://github.com/intervene-EU-H2020/prspipe/tree/main/containers).
 Users can either build the images from scratch (using `docker build` or `singularity build`), or use the available docker image on [dockerhub](https://hub.docker.com/repository/docker/rmonti/prspipe).
+By default, the pipeline is configured to use the image hosted on dockerhub, and no build is necessary.

 Creating a singularity image that is able to run the pipeline is as simple as: